Table of Contents

 - Winbox into the MikroTik you would like to integrate and Navigate to System > Users

-- For Sonar V2, you need the following IP Address:
+- For Sonar V2, you need one of the following IP Addresses:

-- Highlight the "api-ssl" service and click the blue checkbox to enable then double click the service to edit.
-Select whichever port you want to use to access the service, add your instance IP address from Step 2 of this guide in the "Available From:" box, and select your certificate from the dropdown, then click "OK".
+api-ssl" service and click the blue checkbox to enable, then double-click the service to edit.
+Select whichever port you want to use to access the service, add your instance IP address from Step 2 of this guide in the "Available From:" box, then select your certificate from the dropdown, then click "OK".

 Adding the MikroTik to the Sonar Application Firewall

-Next we will add the MikroTik to allow it past the Application Firewall.
-If you have chose not to enable the Application Firewall, you can skip ahead to Adding the MikroTik as a DHCP Server in Sonar.
+Next, we will add the MikroTik to allow it past the Application Firewall.
+If you have chosen not to enable the Application Firewall, you can skip ahead to Adding the MikroTik as a DHCP Server in Sonar.

-- Get the WAN IP Address from your MikroTik and in Sonar, under Settings > Security > Application Firewall Rules, then lick the blue "Create" button in the top right.
-In this form, create a new firewall rule adding the WAN IP address under the Subnet field.
+- Get the WAN IP Address from your MikroTik and in Sonar, under Settings > Security > Application Firewall Rules, then click the blue "Create" button in the top right.
+In this form, create a new firewall rule, adding the WAN IP address under the Subnet field.
 General best practice would be to name the Description the same name as the device name in the MikroTik.

 Adding the MikroTik as a DHCP Server in Sonar

 - Fill in the Name, IP Address, Port, MikroTik DHCP server username, and MikroTik DHCP server password.
-The Name can be anything you want it to be but general best practice would be to copy the name directly from the MikroTik stored under System > Identity as to avoid any possible confusion.
-The IP Address will usually be the same IP Address that you would use to access via Winbox, unless you are using a port forward to allow multiple privately addressed devices to talk to Sonar through a single public IP.
-The port needs to match the same port you set to the "ssl-api" service in step 4 and the username and password will need to match what was entered in step 2.
+The Name can be anything you want it to be, but the general best practice would be to copy the name directly from the MikroTik stored under System > Identity to avoid any possible confusion.
+The IP Address will usually be the same IP Address that you would use to access via Winbox unless you are using a port forward to allow multiple privately addressed devices to talk to Sonar through a single public IP.
+The port needs to match the same port you set to the "api-ssl" service in step 11 and the username and password will need to match what was entered in step 5.
 Set the IP Pools based on which pools you have built.
 If you have not yet built these, here is the guide to set these up: IPAM: Setup, Policy, & Best Practices.
-You will also see a checkbox that says "Use Source MAC Addresses.
-If this is selected it will force the MikroTik to use the MAC address of a DHCP relay rather than the MAC address of the requesting device.
+You will also see a checkbox that says "Use Source MAC Addresses".
+If this is selected, it will force the MikroTik to use the MAC address of a DHCP relay rather than the MAC address of the requesting device.